-So far so like the DOSKEY command, but to make this more powerfull you will want to pass arguments to the macro, in the example above you might want to pass the name of the folder to be listed.
+So far so like the DOSKEY command, but to make this more powerful you will want to pass arguments to the macro, in the example above you might want to pass the name of the folder/file to be listed.

-Passing arguments to a macro is not particularly easy, the best method (discovered by Jeb) is to place a For /L command within the macro, set to run 2 steps each time the macro is run:
+Passing multiple arguments to a macro is a little more complex, the method discovered by Jeb, is to place a For /L command within the macro, set to run 2 steps each time the macro is run:

 The basic structure of the macro definition: